yuap94/cuddly-guacamole/README.md

 # cuddly-guacamole
-## 2017 WS Computational Sciences Project, FU Berlin
+## WS 2017/18 Computational Sciences, FU Berlin

 This repository is a group project that aims to ... hmm?
 Simulate a system of charged particles, using the Poisson Equation, Ewald Summation, Particle mesh ewald, MCMC Metropolis and more??